dps923/winter2020/Templates_and_solutions/WebApiCode/README.md

 The callback function essentially does two things:
 1. Saves the response result to a property in the manager
-2. Posts a "notification" so that observers (listeners) know when the response is received
+2. Posts a "notification" so that observers (listeners) know when the response s received

 Create one or more methods to meet the needs of your app.